 A reference parameter is used for "by reference" parameter passing, in which the parameter acts as an alias for a caller-provided argument.
 A reference parameter does not itself define a variable, but rather refers to the variable of the corresponding argument.
 Modifications of a reference parameter impact the corresponding argument.
 A reference parameter is declared with a ref modifier.
-The example
+The example shows a Swap method that has two reference parameters.
+The output produced is:

 '''

 using System;

-class Test {
+class Test

+{

 static void Swap(ref int a, ref int b) {

 int t = a;

 a = b;

 b = t;

 }

 static void Main() {

 int x = 1;

 int y = 2;